groves/groves.github.io/content/posts/why_ate.md

   for pat in [assert_pat, btrace_pat, num_pat]:
     if m := pat.match(clean_line):
       # One of our patterns matched!
-      # Surround raw_line with a link and print it.
+      # Surround raw_line with a link and print it
+      write_hyperlink(write, line=raw_line,
-      # Link to the file in the first set of parenthesis in the pattern
+        # Link to the file in the first parentheses in the pattern
+        path=m.group(1),
-      # Make the URI fragment the line from the second parenthesis
+        # Make the URI fragment the line from the second parentheses
-      write_hyperlink(write, path=m.group(1), line=raw_line,
         frag=m.group(2))
       return
   # None of the patterns matched.
 Original line, please drive through